tmhoule/JSSReport/README.md

 Edit makeReport.sh to include your username, password, server, and report name.

-4. Create an Advanced Computer Search on your JSS name it whatever you called it in step 3 make search critera all machines you want in the report.
+Create an Advanced Computer Search on your JSS - name it whatever you called it in step 3

+make search critera set to all machines you want in the report.

 Under display tag, choose the following

    Computer - Last Enrollment

    Hardware - Model

    Hardware - Model Identifier

    Hardware - Processor Type

    Hardware - Total RAM MB

    Operating System - Operating System

    Purchasing - PO Date

    Purchasing - Warranty Expiration

    Storage - FileVault 2 Status

 Run the MakeReport tool    `/path/to/makeReport.sh`